csiqueirasilva/INF2008/docs/running_unet.md

 When you want to sweep through an entire folder (for example, `data/frames/50`), use the batch command.
 It loads the model once, iterates over all files matching the glob pattern, and optionally writes a CSV summary.

+> Looking for more realistic training projections?
+See `docs/deepdrr_integration.md` for the DeepDRR-inspired renderer that generates fluoroscopy-like inputs before UNet training.

 ```bash
 poetry run spine predict-unet-batch \
   --model runs/unet_exp01/unet_best.pt \